 This means that detectors in the ionization region operate at a low electric field strength, so gas multiplication does not occur.
 The collected load (output signal) is independent of the applied voltage.
-Ionization chambers are preferred for high radiation dose rates because they have no “" dead time "”, a phenomenon that affects the accuracy of the Geiger-Mueller tube at high dose rates.”.
+Ionization chambers are preferred for high radiation dose rates because they have no “dead time”, a phenomenon that affects the accuracy of the Geiger-Mueller tube at high dose rates.
 This is because there is no inherent signal amplification in the operating medium; therefore, these meters do not require much time to recover from large currents.

 In addition, because there is no amplification, they provide excellent energy resolution, which is mainly limited by electronic noise.
 An ion chamber is an extremely simple device that uses this principle to detect ionizing radiation.

-The basic chamber is simply a conductive can, usually made of metal, with a wire electrode in the center, well insulated from the walls of the chamber.
+It consists of a conductive can, usually made of metal, with a wire electrode in the center, well insulated from the walls of the chamber.
 The chamber is most commonly filled with ordinary dry air, but other gases such as carbon dioxide or pressurized air can give greater sensitivity.

 A DC voltage is applied between the outer can and the center electrode to create an electric field that sweeps ions toward the oppositely charged electrodes.
 Typically, the outer can has most of the potential relative to ground, so that the circuitry is close to the ground potential.
 The center wire is kept close to zero volts and the resulting current in the center wire is measured.
 Open-air ionization chambers are the defining instrument of the Roentgen unit and, as such, are fundamentally linked to the absorbed dose.
 This makes open-air ionization chambers the preferred reference dosimeter for Accredited Dosimetry Calibration Laboratories (ADCL), but their large size makes them unsuitable for clinical applications.
-Dependence on air density of PTW-source responseCheck ionization chamber for low-energy brachytherapy sources.

 The radiation ionizes the air inside the chamber and the 50 volts attract the resulting free electrons and negative ions to the can, and conduct the positive ions to the inner plate.
 We developed a method to measure the signal improvement produced by high-Z nanofilm electrodes in parallel plate ionization chambers with microvoids of varying thickness.
-The purpose of the present work was to report on the recent results obtained in the development of digital pulse processing mathematics for the investigation of fast fission neutrons (NFP) using a double ionization chamber (TIC) together with a fast neutron time of flight (ND) detector.
-It also indicates that the gold-plated ionization chamber results in the highest deposition ratio, while that of aluminum leads to the lowest.
+The purpose of this work was to report on recent results obtained in developing digital pulse processing mathematics for investigating fast fission neutrons (NFP) using a double ionization chamber (TIC) together with a fast neutron time of flight (ND) detector.
+It also indicates that gold-plated ionization chambers result in the highest deposition ratio, while aluminum leads to the lowest.
 The operating voltages of electrodes contained within Frisch-grid parallel plate ionization chambers were defined by measuring count curves using a collimated source of alpha particles 241Am with and without a Frisch grid.
 Another important feature of XD is its thin walled ionization chamber with composite housing, which significantly decreases its mass and expands its energy range, especially at low energies.
 In this work, authors examined behavior of SourceCheck PTW 34051 ionization chamber when measuring kerma force of seed air (12 I).

 The gas amplification curve describes behavior of an ionization chamber as a function of applied voltage.
-These characterizations involve determining the exact dimensions of the ionization chamber using Monte Carlo simulation and introducing correction factors.
-Therefore, ionization chambers can be used to detect gamma radiation and x-rays, collectively known as photons, and for this, the windowless tube is used.
-Simulation of Mg (Ar) ionization chamber currents using different Monte Carlo codes in reference gamma fields.
-Introducing a new method to search for the decay of 0- Î½ Î²Î² in 136Xe, the ionization imaging camera was also studied.
+These characterizations involve determining exact dimensions of ionization chamber using Monte Carlo simulation and introducing correction factors.
+Therefore, ionization chambers can be used to detect gamma radiation and x-rays, collectively known as photons, and for this windowless tube is used.
+Simulation of Mg (Ar) ionization chamber currents using different Monte Carlo codes in reference gamma fields was also conducted.
+Introducing new method to search for decay of 0- Î½ Î²Î² in 136Xe, ionization imaging camera was also studied.
 Electron propagation through various linear pore densities of reticulated vitreous carbon foam (RVC) was studied using Frisch grid parallel plate ionization chamber pressurized to 1 psig of P-10 proportional gas.